Five Steps to Lean Startup Prioritization That Actually Work

-Like with so many other good ideas that looks trivial on paper, but people struggle applying, lean startup prioritization using a Hi-Lo diagram will be classified, by the ones that tried it and failed, as exactly that: a good idea that even though on paper makes sense, in real life it’s creating more hustle than it solves.
+Like with so many other good ideas that look trivial on paper, but people struggle applying, lean startup prioritization using a Hi-Lo diagram will be classified, by the ones that tried it and failed, as exactly that: a good idea that even though on paper makes sense, in real life is creating more hustle than it solves.

 Being a big fan of this way of prioritization ever since I’ve read David Sibbet’s Visual Teams and Visual Meetings, I’ve tried it in many circumstances and actually wrote about it on a couple of occasions.